Lapua Cartridge Factory

-Lapua Cartridge Factory (Lapuan patruunatehdas), since 1998 operating as Nammo Lapua Oy is a Finnish firearms ammunition manufacturer based in its eponymic town of Lapua.
+Lapua Cartridge Factory (Lapuan patruunatehdas), which has, since 1998, operated as Nammo Lapua Oy, is a Finnish firearms ammunition manufacturer based in its eponymic town of Lapua.
 It is currently wholly owned by its parent company Nammo.

-Previously, between 1927 and 1991, it used to be operated as Valtion Patruunatehdas ('State Cartridge Factory'), abbreviated VPT.
+Previously, between 1927 and 1991, it used to be operated as Valtion Patruunatehdas (State Cartridge Factory), abbreviated VPT.
 Locally the factory is nicknamed Paukku ("bang").